jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 You can look up the user manual at https://manual.cytoscape.org/en/stable.

 First time you put your hands on cytoscape?
-This document can help [cytoscape_fast_guide](https://github.com/jarlandi/sna-upv/blob/main/laboratory/session-1/cytoscape_fast_guide.md).
+This document can help [Cytoscape_fast_guide](https://github.com/jarlandi/sna-upv/blob/main/laboratory/session-1/cytoscape_fast_guide.md).

 :warning: It is recomended to save your work in a session file (*.cys).

 # 1. Importing a network

-Well, before importing, have a fast look at the dataset file contents (just clik on the links above to open in the web browser).
+Before importing, wi will have a fast look at the dataset file contents (just clik on the links above to open in the web browser).
 You will find three different data formats.

 ### Import Zachary's karate club network